balenaltd/handbook/Scratch-Pad.md

 * You use [this link](http://jenkins.dev.resin.io/securityRealm/addUser) to add a user to jenkins.
 * The only officially support wifi adapters are ones using the `Broadcom bcm43143 chipset`, however many others should work.
 * connmanctl can be used to control networking settings from within the container (but this requires access to the host OS dbus).
 In resinOS 2.x the network can be controlled via NetworkManager dbus API.
-* Further resin CLI troubleshooting tips can be found in the [troubleshooting doc](http://docs.resin.io/troubleshooting/cli-troubleshooting/).
 * When an app gets killed, the container gets a `SIGTERM` which users can catch and react to.
 After a grace period, though, the app will get a `SIGKILL` which can't be caught.
 * Installing openssh via a Dockerfile causes ssh-keygen to be triggered in the build, however this will result in each device having the same keys across the fleet.
 * When you see `{"message":"HTTP code is 500 which indicates error: ` entries in the supervisor logs, this `500` error refers to an error that docker is receiving from its daemon **NOT** an actual server.
 Any real server error will be described in the remainder of the error message.